 There's all kinds of these conversions that happen as a result of these trips that are very scientifically geared towards specific demographics.

-What's the kind of uh reporting you've been able to do about how some of these influencers are basically brainwashed in like a very short period of time and then come back almost like with a completely different understanding of Israel?
+What's the kind of reporting you've been able to do about how some of these influencers are basically brainwashed in like a very short period of time and then come back almost like with a completely different understanding of Israel?

-And um a lot of them uh it's interesting, I mean, a lot of it is very coordinated.
+I mean, a lot of it is very coordinated.

 We've seen this time and time again.

-Um I saw one instance for of like one of these influencers uh saying with a picture of food saying, Oh, look at there's there's food in Gaza, this is all a lie.
+And I saw one instance of like one of these influencers saying, with a picture of food, saying, oh, look, there's food in Gaza.

-And then another one of the influencers on the same trip, quote-tweeted it, saying something very similar that it's fake news.
+And then another one of the influencers on the same trip quote tweeted it, saying something very similar, that it's fake news.

-Um it goes far beyond that.
+So it goes far beyond that.

 Would you guys consider anything less than a championship to be a failure from this year?